placeAtlas/atlas-2022/CONTRIBUTING.md

 ### Using the web interface

 You can use the website to edit single entries easily.
 On the website, click <kbd>Edit</kbd> on an entry box.
-Afterwards, you can follow the same instructions as [when creating a new entry](#new-atlas-entries).
-Upon submitting, please label it as <kbd>Edit Entry</kbd> instead.
+Afterwards, you are now on the drawing mode, editing the entry, in which you can follow the same instructions as [when creating a new entry](#new-atlas-entries).
+Upon submitting, please flair it as <kbd>Edit Entry</kbd> instead.

 As an alternative, you can also submit an issue on GitHub using [this form](https://github.com/placeAtlas/atlas/issues/new?assignees=&labels=entry+update&template=edit-entry.yml).